sjursaa/odin-rock-paper-scissors/README.md

 TODO: add event listener to button that plays a round with that selection.
 TODO: add div for displaying results, convert console.log to DOM methods
 TODO: Display score & announce winner in said div
+TODO: Merge these changes into main

+# Notes

+JS script must be loaded after buttons are created in the index.html file.
+In order for event handlers to work properly.